International scientific consortium IMC

 This frame, which implements the natural right of the countries on development, has been developed.
 It creates a coherent legal space that combines social and economic activity with the principles of international law and the legal mechanisms of corporate (economic) activity.
 The digital governance frame differs from existing institutions (operating in a rational concept “time-place-event”) in that it introduces a new three-dimensional ontology that encompasses objective factors (science, proven and accepted entities), subjective forms (emotional cognition, populist cognition, individuality) and transcendental communication (content-motivation-artificial intelligence).

-Institutional engineering, by making changes to the parameters of transcendental communications, enables: 1) to regulate the feedback on the basis of the financial-banking system and institution of "banking secrecy", which ensures development through protection of the rights, interests, freedoms and privacy; 2) to change (quantitatively and functionally) institutions depending on the context of social, economic and geo-ecological challenges.
-This removes the "crisis of global governance" and provides the "right of countries to contribute to world development" in the horizontal institutional framework of global interactions.
+Institutional engineering, by making changes to the parameters of transcendental communications, enables: 1) to regulate the feedback on the basis of the financial-banking system and to protect the personal data and privacy, using the institute "banking secrecy"; 2) to change (quantitatively and functionally) institutions depending on the context of social, economic and geo-ecological challenges.
+This removes the "crisis of global governance" and provides a highly stable platform for the implementation of the "right of countries to contribute to world development."

 In general, the Digital Governance Frame, which aims to achieve the UN Sustainable Development Goals, is being implemented through the establishment of the International (Interstate) Corporation (Hub) for the Management of Sustainable Development Projects (hereinafter – the Hub).